yanfeit/yanfeit.github.io/_posts/2024/c_invoke_lapack/2024-6-1-c_invoke_lapack.md

 toc: false
 ---

-Me: "Can you show me some examples using complex number in C language while not using LAPACK library?
-Please neither use lapacke.h."
+Me: "Can you show me some examples using complex number in C language while using LAPACK library?
+Please don't use lapacke.h."

 Gemini: "LAPACK functionality is typically accessed through the lapacke.h header, which provides a C interface to the underlying Fortran routines.  **Unfortunately, directly using the Fortran LAPACK routines from C can be challenging due to mismatched data types and calling conventions.**"